 Section 504 of the Rehabilitation Act places the responsibility for identifying and locating students with disabilities on the school.
 A school/district must annually undertake efforts to identify and locate every qualified individual with a disability residing in the school’s jurisdiction who is not receiving a public education.

-If you suspect a child has a disability that requires intervention under Section 504 of the Rehabilitation Act, please contact your campus or the District 504 Coordinator, Lauren Luig at email@example.com.
+If you suspect a child has a disability that requires intervention under Section 504 of the Rehabilitation Act, please contact your campus or the District 504 Coordinator, Alisen Adcock at firstname.lastname@example.org.

 Section 504 of the Rehabilitation Act of 1973, is a federal civil rights statute which protects the rights of persons with disabilities.
 Section 504 prohibits discrimination against disabled persons, including both students and staff members by school districts receiving federal financial assistance.
 Included in the U.S. Department of Education regulations for Section 504 is the requirement that disabled students be provided with Free Appropriate Public Education (FAPE).
 These regulations require identification, evaluation, the provision of appropriate services, and procedural safeguards.

 (2) is regarded as having a physical or mental impairment which substantially limits a major life activity such as learning.

 A person is considered to have a disability under Section 504 if he/she meets one or more of the following definitions: